 - A membership interest in an LLC is personal property.
 It does not confer upon the member any interest in specific LLC property.
-A membership interest may be evidenced by a certificate if the company agreement so provides. - The company agreement may establish classes of members having expressed relative rights, powers, and duties, including voting rights, and may establish requirements regarding the voting procedures and requirements for any actions including the election of managers and amendment of the certificate of formation and company agreement.
-The company agreement could provide for different classes of members, each authorized to elect a specified number or percentage of the managers. - Whether an LLC membership interest is considered a "security" for the purposes of the Securities Act of 1933, as amended, and state securities or blue sky laws turns on the rights of the members as set forth in the company agreement and other governing documents and the ability of the investor to exercise meaningful control over his investment.
+A membership interest may be evidenced by a certificate if the company agreement so provides.
+Subscription for a limited liability company interest may be irrevocable if the subscription states it is irrevocable to the extent provided by the terms of the subscription. - The company agreement may establish classes of members having expressed relative rights, powers, and duties, including voting rights, and may establish requirements regarding the voting procedures and requirements for any actions including the election of managers and amendment of the certificate of formation and company agreement.
+The company agreement could provide for different classes of members, each authorized to elect a specified number or percentage of the managers. - Whether an LLC membership interest is considered a "security" for the purposes of the Securities Act of 1933, as amended, and state securities or Blue Sky laws turns on the rights of the members as set forth in the company agreement and other governing documents and the ability of the investor to exercise meaningful control over his investment.